adamgordonbell/amphetype_new/README.md

 3. Invisible Mode: Makes input text invisible (for use with #2)

-4. Allows for continuation even with typing mistakes
+4. Option for continuing to the next passage even with typing mistakes

+5. Option for preventing continuing to the next word until space correctly pressed

-5. Extensive GUI Color Settings
+6. Extensive GUI Color Settings

+7. Can change return and space characters

-6. Allows for smaller resizing than vanilla Amphetype
+8. Allows for smaller resizing than vanilla Amphetype

 ### Todo: